jthingelstad/thingles.github.io/_posts/2008/2008-12-08-directv-v-itunes-apple-tv.md

 ## Solution: Season Pass Shows

-We have three TV's in the house, they are all Sharp LCD panels, and [each one has an Apple TV on it]{% link _posts/2007/2007-12-21-all-in-on-apple-tv.md %} connected to a central iTunes repository. iTunes now offers a decent variety of content so I took the shows that we had season passes for and did a comparison on iTunes.
+We have three TV's in the house, they are all Sharp LCD panels, and [each one has an Apple TV on it]({{site.url}}{% link _posts/2007/2007-12-21-all-in-on-apple-tv.md %}) connected to a central iTunes repository. iTunes now offers a decent variety of content so I took the shows that we had season passes for and did a comparison on iTunes.
 We season pass a total of 13 shows and all but 2 of them were available.
 The two that were not were both [HGTV](http://www.hgtv.com/) shows and they have very little on iTunes, and the content was really optional for us.

 I then added up the season pass cost for iTunes for each of these shows, calculating it at the cost for the high definition versions of the show (interesting note, you could save even more money by opting out of HD for some shows that you may not care about the quality difference for).
 The total was: